 St Augustine's Abbey , Sample Oak Lane, Chilworth, Guildford, Surrey GU4 8QR.

-The monastery at Chilworth has a fine setting; it stands in an open meadow-like clearing fringed with woods.
+The monastery has a fine setting; it stands in an open meadow-like clearing fringed with woods.
 The church lies to the north of the complex and is not immediately seen as you approach the buildings.
 Its somewhat austere external appearance is offset by its rich interior.
+The materials are Ewhurst stone for the walls, Chilmark stone dressings, and Broseley tiles.

 Many of the features with which the church was embellished – the organ, baptistery, confessionals, reredos and side altars – were added in the two decades after the fabric of the building was completed in 1911 but since then the interior has changed little.
 The organ gallery with its painted rood, besides being of exceptionally high quality, is crucial to the design of the building as a whole.